PX4/PX4-user_guide/en/concept/flight_modes.md

     The autopilot controls the angular rates, but not the attitude.
     Hence, if the RC sticks are centered the vehicle will not level-out.
     This allows the multirotor to become completely inverted.
-    Throttle is passed directly to the output mixer.
+    Throttle is passed directly to control allocation.

 ### Assisted flight modes